 Path and Distance in GNNs.
 Information of path and distance is commonly used in GNNs.
-For example, an attention-based aggregation is proposed in [9] where the node features, edge features, one-hot feature of the distance and ring flag feature are concatenated to calculate the attention probabilites; similar to [9], path-based attention is leveraged in [52] to model the influence between the center node and its higher-order neighbors; a distance-weighted aggregation scheme on graph is proposed in [54]; it has been proved in [32] that adopting distance encoding (i.e., one-hot feature of the distance as extra node attribute) could lead to a strictly more expressive power than the 1-WL test.
+For example, an attention-based aggregation is proposed in [9] where the node features, edge features, one-hot feature of the distance and ring flag feature are concatenated to calculate the attention probabilities; a distance-weighted aggregation scheme on graph is proposed in [48]; it has been proved in [30] that adopting distance encoding (i.e., one-hot feature of the distance as extra node attribute) could lead to a strictly more expressive power than the 1-WL test; similar to [9], path-based attention is leveraged in [47] to model the influence between the center node and its higher-order neighbors.

 Positional Encoding in Transformer on Graph.
 Several works introduce positional encoding (PE) to Transformer-based GNNs to help the model capture the node position information.
-For example, Graph-BERT [56] introduces three types of PE to embed the node position information to model, i.e., an absolute WL-PE which represents different nodes labeled by Weisfeiler-Lehman algorithm, an intimacy based PE and a hop based PE which are both variant to the sampled subgraphs.
-Absolute Laplacian PE is employed in [13] and empircal study shows that its performance surpasses the absolute WL-PE used in [56].
+For example, Graph-BERT [50] introduces three types of PE to embed the node position information to model, i.e., an absolute WL-PE which represents different codes labeled by Weisfeiler-Lehman algorithm, an intimacy based PE and a hop based PE which are both variant to the sampled subgraphs.
+Absolute Laplacian PE is employed in [13] and empircal study shows that its performance surpasses the absolute WL-PE used in [50].

 Edge Feature.
-Except the conventionally used methods to encode edge feature, which are described in previous section, there are several attempts that exploit how to better encode edge features: an attention-based GNN layer is developed in [16] to encode edge features, where the edge feature is weighted by the similarity of the features of its two nodes; edge feature has been encoded into the popular GIN [50] in [5]; in [13], the authors propose to project edge features to an embedding vector, then multiply it by attention coefficients, and send the result to an additional FFN sub-layer to produce edge representations;
+Except the conventionally used methods to encode edge feature, which are described in previous section, there are several attempts that exploit how to better encode edge features: an attention-based GNN layer is developed in [16] to encode edge features.
+To be specific, the edge feature is weighted by the similarity of the features of its two nodes; edge feature has been encoded into the popular GIN [46] in [5]; in [13], the authors propose to project edge features to an embedding vector, then multiply it by attention coefficients, and send the result to an additional FFN sub-layer to produce edge representations.